thirdweb-dev/ai/python/thirdweb-mcp/README.md

 ### Integration with MCP clients

-This server can be integrated with any client that supports the Model Control Protocol:
+This server can be integrated with any client that supports the Model Context Protocol:

 1. Run the MCP server with the appropriate configuration
 2. Connect your MCP client to the server using the selected transport (stdio or SSE)